 (iii) A statement of how long the condition is expected to last; and

-(iv) The title, signature, and telephone number of the person certifying the condition;
+(iv) The title, signature, and telephone number of the person certifying the condition.

-(b) The medical certification is valid only for the length of time the health endangerment is certified to exist but no longer than sixty days, unless renewed;
+(b) The medical certification is valid only for the length of time the health endangerment is certified to exist but no longer than sixty days, unless renewed.

 (c) A medical emergency does not excuse a customer from having to pay delinquent and ongoing charges.
 The utility may require the customer to do the following within a five-business-day grace period: